Reinhard Oehme

 Reinhard Oehme (/de/; born 26 January 1928, Wiesbaden; died sometime between 29 September and 4 October 2010, Hyde Park) was a German-American physicist known for the discovery of C (charge conjugation) non-conservation in the presence of P (parity) violation, the formulation and proof of hadron dispersion relations, the edge-of-the-wedge theorem in the function theory of several complex variables, the Goldberger–Miyazawa–Oehme sum rule, reduction of quantum field theories, Oehme–Zimmermann superconvergence relations for gauge field correlation functions, and many other contributions.

 Oehme was born in Wiesbaden, Germany as the son of Dr. Reinhold Oehme and Katharina Kraus.
 In 1952, in São Paulo, Brazil, he married Mafalda Pisani, who was born in Berlin as the daughter of Giacopo Pisani and Wanda d'Alfonso.
 Mafalda died in Chicago in August of the year 2004.

 Education and career

-Completing the Abitur at the Rheingau Gymnasium in Geisenheim near Wiesbaden, Oehme started to study physics and mathematics at the Johann Wolfgang Goethe University Frankfurt am Main, receiving the Diploma in 1948 as student of Erwin Madelung.
+Completing the Abitur at the Rheingau Gymnasium in Geisenheim near Wiesbaden, Oehme started to study physics and mathematics at the Goethe University Frankfurt, receiving the Diploma in 1948 as student of Erwin Madelung.